Adviser Outlook, October 2019

 Heading into the final quarter of the year, our investment team is feeling cautious.
 The mixed signals we’re seeing from the economy combined with some of the big, open-ended questions we’ll be facing in the short and intermediate term has tempered our near-term outlook.

 On one hand, the manufacturing side of the U.S. economy is slowing.
 Plus, we think that corporate earnings for the just-ended quarter will roughly match what they were a year ago, with low to no growth over the last 12 months.
-The partially inverted Treasury-bond yield curve suggests cracks are forming and potentially spreading in our economy.
-And of course, the risk of an escalating U.S.-China trade war remains an unknown.
+The partially inverted Treasury-bond Yield is a measure of the income on an investment in relation to the price.
+There are several ways to measure yield.
+The current yield of a security is the income over the past year (either dividends or coupon payments) divided by the current price. curve suggests cracks are forming and potentially spreading in our economy.
+And of course, the The probability that an investment will decline in value in the short term, along with the magnitude of that decline.
+Stocks are often considered riskier than bonds because they have a higher probability of losing money, and they tend to lose more than bonds when they do decline. of an escalating U.S.-China trade war remains an unknown.

 We are weighing these concerns against some very real positives, though.
 U.S. consumers are on solid footing.
 Unemployment is running just 3.5%, and retail sales have rebounded ahead of what could be a healthy holiday spending period.
 Recent measures of sentiment show that investors are feeling increasingly bearish, and this is typically a contrarian indicator (meaning we read it as potentially bullish) for the markets.
 Interest rates are also near historic lows, making it cheaper for consumers and corporations to borrow cash.
 And inflation has yet to rear its head in any meaningful way.